tinybike/argus/README.md

 	python preprocess_output.py -regen

 to create new output tsv files with up-to-date feature vectors.
-Then run:

-	python train.py
+These vectors can be then used for training process within dataset-sts repo, with an example command in data/hypev/argus/README.md .
+Then, restart the hypev-api.

 To reevaluate system performance with retrained classifier, run preprocess_output.py.